-HD’s Mediation Support and Policy (MESU) team is dedicated to enabling HD’s own mediation activities as well as sharing expertise and experience with other mediators, institutions and organisations working in international mediation.
+HD’s Mediation Support and Policy (MESU) team is dedicated to providing effective mediation support and advice on strategy, evaluation, learning to HD’s worldwide mediation engagement.
+The MESU team also ensures HD shares its expertise and experience with other mediators and organisations working in international peacemaking.

 HD believes that in order to be sustainable, peace processes need to be inclusive.
-HD’s four Inclusion Advisors strengthen the organisation’s approach to inclusion by supporting both HD teams and civil society actors as they build frameworks for broadening participation in peace processes.
+Coordinated by MESU, HD’s three Inclusion Advisors strengthen the organisation’s approach to inclusion by supporting both HD teams and civil society actors as they build frameworks for broadening participation in peace processes.

-Beyond HD, the MESU team provides advice and expertise to other individuals, institutions and organisations involved in mediating armed conflicts.
-This includes building the capacity of national governments and international organisations to support their own mediation processes.
-For example, the team has provided extensive support to national dialogue efforts in Yemen and Libya, is assisting the EU Commission’s efforts to support third parties involved in mediation, and developed a mediation handbook series for the African Union.
+Beyond in-house advice and knowledge-sharing, the MESU team provides advice and expertise to other individuals, institutions and organisations involved in mediating armed conflicts.
+This includes contributing to the EU’s Mediation Support project ERMES, as well as collaborative relationships with the UN, regional organizations, Governments and other peacemaking networks and actors.
+For example, the team has provided extensive support to national dialogue efforts in Yemen and Libya, and has developed a mediation handbook series for the African Union.